Nichinan, Miyazaki: Geography

+Nichinan is located in the southern part of Miyazaki Prefecture on Japan's southernmost main island, Kyūshū.
+It is surrounded by the Wanizuka mountain range on the north, east and south, and faces the Hyūga Sea to the east.
+Much of the city is within the borders of Nichinan Kaigan Quasi-National Park.
+Approximately 78% of the city's area is forest, much of which is occupied by the Obi cedar, a specialty tree.
+The Sakatanigawa River runs through the city from east to west.
+This river joins the Hiroto River near its mouth and flows into the Pacific Ocean.

 Climate

 Nichinan has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 The average annual temperature in Nichinan is 18.4 C. The average annual rainfall is 2763.8 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 27.8 C, and lowest in January, at around 8.9 C. The highest temperature ever recorded in Nichinan was 38.1 C on 2 August 2013; the coldest temperature ever recorded was -5.1 C on 24 January 1976.

 Demographics

 Per Japanese census data, the population of Nichinan in 2020 is 50,848 people.
 Nichinan has been conducting censuses since 1920.